ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 <br />
 # INTRODUCTION

 **The energy industry is driven by technological change**.
-This is seen most in new technologies unlocking new fuels as energy sources, from biomass all the way to nuclear.
+Advances in technology unlock new fuels as energy sources, from burning biomass in caves to generating steam from nuclear fission.

-Experienced engineers have seen the transition from coal to oil to gas - all within a single lifetime.
-We are now in the middle of another transition towards renewables.
+I've worked with engineers who have seen the transition from coal to oil to gas - all within a single career.
+The energy industry is now experiencing another transition towards renewables.

-An even faster transition has been happening in computing.  **In the last ten years, artificial intelligence & machine learning have revolutionized computing**.
+An even faster transition has happened in computing.  **In the last ten years, artificial intelligence & machine learning have revolutionized computing**.

-Computers are already used widely in the energy industry - will this new trend of machine learning, so important in computing, impact the energy industry as well?
+Computers are already used widely by the energy industry - will this new trend of machine learning, so important in computing, impact the energy industry as well?

 ## How to use this post